TL;DR - scroll to the end of the article for the main pros and cons of Expo.

-On Android you have the possibility to scan QR code with the address of the source JS bundle of your app.
-Based on this QR code, mobile client will generate native packages, run them, and provide you with the full, native experience on your mobile device.
+On Android, you have the possibility to scan QR code with the address of the source JS bundle of your app.
+Based on this QR code, the mobile client will generate native packages, run them, and provide you with the full, native experience on your mobile device.

 Expo scaffold app, with slightly modified homepage

 If you want to work locally, you can switch to sharing files through WLAN (source device with XDE and client mobile device must be in the same WIFI network).
 You can use this option by clicking the gearwheel icon in your XDE and picking “Host/LAN”.
 Now, after clicking ‘Share’, XDE will generate a QR code pointing to your local machine, from where your mobile client can get all the files.
 After scanning the QR code, the mobile client should fetch the files and run your app instantly.

 If you can see the welcome page of a sample Expo project, you are ready to make some live changes.
 Try opening your project in the editor, and change some text.
 XDE will detect the changes, and automatically send the new files to the mobile client, which should reload your app.
 Sometimes it can be tricky, from time to time, for no apparent reason, the client stops reloading.
 In most cases, rebooting the project from the QR code, or restarting the mobile client app should solve the problem.